abaer123/gitlab-agent/README.md

 >
 > * Environments are like tags for your CI jobs, describing where code gets deployed.

-We can follow this model and mark each agent as belonging to a one or more environments.
+We can follow this model and mark each agent as belonging to one or more environments.
 It's a many to many relationship:
 - Multiple agents can be part of an environment.
 Example: X prod clusters with some number of agents each
 - An agent can be part of multiple environments.
 Example: a cluster-wide agent where the cluster is used for both production and non-production deployments